StrangeOne101/Iroh/README.md

-# PK-Help-Bot
+# Iroh
-A Node.js discord bot that matches messages to regex.
-Made to try help people if staff aren't around.
+A Node.js discord bot that is designed to help users in the ProjectKorra discord.

 There are a few commands for ops built in, but nothing too fancy.
 Things like